 Communication: Mike Bair for Tom Reed reported that the Pictorial Directory will be updated and printed and distributed in early July.
+Please let Jim McMullen know if there are any errors in the Directory.
 The Newsletter deadline for articles is August 2nd to be given to Sharon Hoover.
 New residents are invited to write about stories from their background so we get to know one another.